friends-of-presta/security-advisories/_posts/2023-01-05-appagebuilder.md

 On AP PAGEBUILDER Prestashop module <= 2.4.5 contents many improper neutralization parameters including 'product_all_one_img' and 'image_product'.

-WARNING : Be aware that versions from 2.0.0 to 2.4.3+ (exact release is not determined) own another sql injection which will certainly bypass your WAF (full base64) so you should upgrade asap to 2.4.5.
+**WARNING** : Be aware that versions from 2.0.0 to 2.4.3+ (exact release is not determined) own another sql injection which will certainly bypass your WAF (base64 payloads) so you should upgrade asap to 2.4.5.

 ## CVSS base metrics